dhfbk/fadeit-evalita2026/README.md

 ### :alarm_clock: Important dates

 - **September 22, 2025** – Data (train/dev) and evaluation scorer are provided to participants
-- **November 3-17, 2025** – Evaluation window: participants submit predictions on the test data
+- **November 27 - December 4, 2025** – Evaluation window: participants submit predictions on the test data
+- **December 15, 2025** – Official results for submitted runs available to participants
-- **December 1, 2025** – Submission deadline for system description papers by participants
+- **January 9, 2026** – Submission deadline for system description papers by participants
-- **December 15, 2025** – Notification of acceptance of system description papers to participants
+- **February 7, 2026** – Notification of acceptance of system description papers to participants
-- **January 12, 2026** – Camera-ready version of system description papers due
+- **February 16, 2026** – Camera-ready version of system description papers due
 - **February 26-27, 2026** – [EVALITA 2026 Workshop](https://www.evalita.it/campaigns/evalita-2026/) in Bari, Italy

 ### Citation